hoprnet/hopr-sdk/README.md

         return parseResponse(rawResponse);
     }

-    // check if response has the structure of an expected api error if (isApiErrorResponse(rawResponse)) {
+    // check if response has the structure of an expected sdk api error if (isApiErrorResponse(rawResponse)) {
-        throw new APIError();
+        throw new sdkApiError();
     }

     // if we get to this point then we could not parse the response